signide/api/README.md

-# kakashi-api
+# api

-I'm learning how to write APIs.
-This repository houses my progress, almost everything I've learned from zero.
+This repository houses my progress in learning how to make REST APIs.

 ### Feature checklist: